stuttter/ludicrousdb/readme.txt

 == Description ==

-LudicrousDB is an advanced database interface for WordPress that replaces much of WordPress's built-in database functionality.
+LudicrousDB is an advanced database interface for WordPress that replaces much of its built-in database functionality.

 The main differences are: